tranquilitybase-io/tb-gcp/tb-gcp-tools/tb-config-creator/README.md

 To set the active account, run:
     $ gcloud config set account `ACCOUNT`
 ```
-In this example, the output of this command shows that there are two accounts authenticated with gcloud, my-user1 and my-user2, being the latter the one currently active.
+In this example, the output of this command shows that there are two accounts authenticated with `gcloud` already, my-user1 and my-user2, being the latter the one currently active.

 If a new account must be authorized, then the following command has to be run: